Leafwing-Studios/fop-rules/docs/rules/attributes.md

 Attacks against your Focus defense include being overloaded with magical energy that flows through you or your soul being slowly drained from you.

 In combat, your Focus determines the amount of essence you have, which is consumed whenever you use a powerful ability.
 You can regain essence using the Essence Tap minor action, whose effectiveness also depends on Focus.
+The [Scan](combat/acting-in-combat/minor-actions.md?id=scan) minor action often relies on Focus for determining details about the state of combat, and the [Track](combat/acting-in-combat/reactions.md?id=track) reaction uses Focus (Perception) to stop creatures from hiding from you.

 ## Presence